Postdoctoral Scholar, Department of Sociology and California Center for Population Research, UCLA

 Seemingly descriptive quantities often involve a hypothetical intervention

 A new goal.
-Drawing on work in epidemiology, one can formalize the goal as a gap-closing estimand: the expected gap if a random individual was sampled from each demographic group and assigned to a single treatment value.
+Drawing on work in epidemiology, one can formalize the goal as a post-intervention gap: the expected gap if a random individual was sampled from each category and assigned to a single treatment value.
+This approach sidesteps the problem of hypothesizing an intervention to a characteristic that might be immutable or a complex social construction.

 The goal matters.
 The goal guides adaptation of double machine learning this demographic goal.